-Sales and marketing expenses consist primarily of personnel costs (including share-based compensation), travel expenses, marketing and promotional activities, commercial shipping and facilities costs.
+Sales and marketing expenses consist primarily of personnel costs, travel expenses, marketing and promotional activities, commercial shipping and facilities costs.
 Over the next few years, we expect to continue to make significant expenditures associated with selling and marketing our delivery systems, primarily in connection with the continued commercialization of Optune in the United States, EU and Japan for the treatment of our approved indications.